psybers/actual-helpers/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory with the following content (or you can copy the `example.env` file):

 ```python
 ACTUAL_SERVER_URL="https://<Actual Budget server URL>"